 About The Hive

-The Hive is a publicly-accessible repository for research data generated by University of Utah researchers, students, and staff.
-Our data librarians will work with you to ensure that your data is preserved and accessible well into the future.
+Generally speaking, submission of datasets to The Hive is free ? except for your time in ensuring the data is in an appropriate format, filling in a README file and submitting metadata.
+Our data librarians and IT professionals will work with you to ensure that your data is preserved and accessible well into the future.

 - Data must be created by University of Utah students, faculty, or staff.
 If your data was created by investigators at multiple institutions, the University of Utah affiliated researcher must facilitate the deposit and sign the deposit agreement.